timescale/docs/mst/security.md

 addresses.
 This is used for network traffic from the internal network to other VMs in the same service, and for external public network, to client connections.

-By default, new services accept incooming traffic from all sources, which is used to simplify initial set up of your service.
+By default, new services accept incoming traffic from all sources, which is used to simplify initial set up of your service.
 It is highly recommended that you restrict the IP addresses that are allowed to establish connections to your services.